-But it’s really hard to do this when your surrounded by hundreds of people who are pushing and shoving and saying things like “are you going to move along” and talking and texting loudly about their perception of the work.
+But it’s really hard to do this when you are surrounded by hundreds of people who are pushing and shoving and saying things like “are you going to move along” and talking and texting loudly about their perception of the work.
 It’s been a long time since I’ve enjoyed myself in a gallery and I tried to relax and ignore everyone at the Fotografiska but most of my memories of the visit revolve around extreme rudeness.

 That said, some works did stand out… Pieter Hugo’s work… not exactly my style.
 I watch people battle lions and get their heart and lungs ripped out daily in the corporate world and try to avoid being reminded of that in my personal time.
-There’s already so much drama in the world and because of the noise we tend to lose everything else.
+There’s already so much drama in the world and because of the noise, we tend to lose everything else.
 Drama is like a diet that has too much salt, take the salt away and everything seems to taste bland… but it isn’t bland, the salt has simply destroyed your ability to taste what is already there.

-So, instead I enjoyed the work of Inta Ruka who spent years earning the trust of people in a small village so they would allow her to photograph them.
-This is a part of the world that only few people get to see and only through time and patience is Inta able to share that with us.
+So, instead, I enjoyed the work of Inta Ruka who spent years earning the trust of people in a small village so they would allow her to photograph them.
+This is a part of the world that only a few people get to see and only through time and patience is Inta able to share that with us.
 The subtle sadness had more of an impact on me than any of the extreme works around the gallery.